This creamy cucumber salad recipe, also known as gurkensalat in German, is cool, creamy, and oh so refreshing for the summer months.

 - Add in cucumber and onion and toss to coat evenly.

-- Salad will keep in refrigerator for several days, though it will begin to get watery the longer it sits.
+- Salad will keep in the refrigerator for 3 days, though it will begin to get watery the longer it sits.

 Change up the flavor by adding different herbs.
 You can also use dried herbs, just use 1 teaspoon instead as dried herbs are more potent.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.